danielbui12/DevSecOps-Project/README.md

 ### **Configure Java and Nodejs in Global Tool Configuration**

-Goto Manage Jenkins → Tools → Install JDK(17) and NodeJs(16)→ Click on Apply and Save
+Goto Manage Jenkins → Tools → Install JDK(17.0.8.1+1) from `adoptium.net` and NodeJs(16)→ Click on Apply and Save

 ### SonarQube

 Create the token

 Goto Jenkins Dashboard → Manage Jenkins → Credentials → Add Secret Text.
-It should look like this

 After adding sonar token

 Click on Apply and Save

-**The Configure System option** is used in Jenkins to configure different server
+Goto **System** to configure the Sonarqube server

-**Global Tool Configuration** is used to configure different tools that we install using Plugins
+Goto **Tool** to install Sonarqube scanner

 We will install a sonar scanner in the tools.